microsoft/DirectX-Specs/d3d/MeshShader.md

 The maximum size for this array is 256 elements.

 You can write individual attributes, and leave others unwritten if they will not be used in the Pixel shader.
-If you write to the same attribute at the same vertex index, the last value written will be the value exported from the Mesh shader.
+If you write to the same attribute at the same primitive index, the last value written will be the value exported from the Mesh shader.

 This structure must have system-value or user-defined semantics defined for all elements.